Jesssullivan/ChapelTests/FileChecking-with-Chapel/README.md

 This program will recursively run through all directories from where it starts and generates two text docs, one of same size, same file and another of same size, different file.

-# it takes four "--flags" : here are the defaults if none are given:
+# it takes the following "--flags" : here are the defaults if none are given:

 ```
 //